Showing posts with label wild adventure. Show all posts

 Ron also bought some toiletries.

-We travel east on Highway 72, turn south onto I-65 to Montgomery, we took I-85 north toward Atlanta, Georgia.
-We turn south onto highway 231 souths to Dothan, Alabama.
+We traveled east on Highway 72, turned south onto I-65 to Montgomery, and took I-85 north toward Atlanta, Georgia.
+We then turned south onto Highway 231 to Dothan, Alabama.

 We stopped at McDonald's in Dothan for a sandwich.

-After we arrive in Whigham, I took a quick shower, unpacked and went to play with the grandkids.
+After we arrived in Whigham, I took a quick shower, unpacked, and went to play with the grandkids.

 Day 2: May 10, Saturday 2008